PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 - K9;
 - PiWars.

-The purpose of profiles is to allow the same Cockpit, Control, and Datalogger service architecture to operate on different robot types and configurations without substantial application-code changes.
+The profile system allows the same Cockpit, Control, and Datalogger architecture to operate on different robot types without substantial application-code changes.

+The profile is also intended to allow the services to be deployed on different devices or configurations without requiring significant application changes.

 The repository source of truth is: